-Applications should be made using our online grant management system Grant Tracker.
-You must complete all sections of the application form (see guidelines here) and yourself, any Co-Applicants, the Head of Department and the University/Institution Research Grants office (or finance office if not applicable) must complete the declarations online in order to submit your application.
+Applications should be made using our online Grant Tracker system.
+You must complete all sections of the application form.
+The Lead Applicant, Co-Applicants, the Head of Department and the University or Institution Research Grants office (or finance office if not applicable) must complete the declarations at the end of the application form in order to submit your application.
 Co-Applicants must confirm their involvement and provide a full CV online.
 Each Collaborator must confirm their involvement in the project online and provide a letter detailing their role in the project.

 If you have any queries about filling in this application form, please contact the Research Funding Team at firstname.lastname@example.org.

 Please read our Full Project Grant Guidelines before applying.